bnookala/vscode-linkerd/README.md

 This is the Visual Studio Code Linkerd extension, built to work with the [VSCode Kubernetes Extension](https://github.com/Azure/vscode-kubernetes-tools).

-This extension has a dependency on the VSCode Kubernetes Tools Extension Preview, and requires you to download and install [v0.1.19+Preview4](https://github.com/Azure/vscode-kubernetes-tools/releases/tag/0.1.19%2Bpreview4).

 ## Features

 #### Cluster Explorer commands